Bikeman868/NPL/docs/LANGUAGE.md

 Connections should not contain any application specific logic.
 They should be stripped down to the bare minimum needed to get information in and out of the application.
-The NPL runtime already contains a number of common connection types including common internet protocols like http, file system access etc.
+The NPL runtime already contains a number of common connection types including common internet protocols like http, file system access, console io etc.

 If you want to add connection types that are not already included in the NPL runtime, then you can write then in TypeScript, and compile them into the application.